Struct libloading::os::unix::Library [−][src]

 You only need to call this if you are interested in handling any errors that may arise when

 library is unloaded.
-Otherwise this will be done when Library
+Otherwise this will be done when Library is dropped.

 The underlying data structures may still get leaked if an error does occur.